pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

                    + (TIME-VAL(?t) == tau+1) * gamma   * flow-into-link;
 ```

-We have now explained all of the elements of the ``flow-on-link`` update rule.
+We have now explained all of the elements of the ``flow-on-link`` update rule in the RDDL
+implementation: registering the incoming flows using linear blending, and propagating
+the flows (the latter in the previous subsection).

 ### Simple and Complex phasing structures
 We now explain the difference between the "Simple" and "Complex" phasing structures implemented